 Teeth hurt when running is a common problem.
-It can be caused by a number of factors, such as the type of surface you are running on, how often you are running, and your dental health.
-There are several ways to address teeth pain when running, including changing your running surface, using a mouthguard, and seeing a dentist.
+It can be caused by a number of factors, such as the type of surface you are running on, and your dental health.
+There are several ways to address tooth pain when running, including changing your surface, using a mouthguard, and seeing a dentist.
 Keep reading to get more information.

 - 1 What Do Teeth and Exercise-Related Pain Have In Common?

 - 3 Maxillofacial Pain Caused by Infection and Clenching

 - 4 Training Can Help You Prevent Tooth Pain

 - 5 FAQs